 The Foundation discloses its endowment funds under the provisions of FASB, which provides guidance on the net asset classification of donor-restricted and board designated endowment funds for a nonprofit organization subject to an enacted version of the Uniform Prudent Management of Institutional Funds Act of 2006 (UPMIFA).
-The State of West Virginia has adopted the provisions of the UPMIFA.
+The State has adopted the provisions of the UPMIFA.